 Essentially, there is a lot in the Star Wars saga that is canon, but has yet to be talked about explicitly onscreen.
-And at Star Wars Celebration last weekend, we were lucky enough to get the answer to one of the saga's most compelling mysteries, and what that means for the future of Star Wars: Rebels.
+And at Star Wars Celebration last weekend, I was lucky enough to get the answer to one of the saga's most compelling mysteries, and what that means for the future of Star Wars: Rebels.

 Lights In The Sky: How Force Users Find Each Other

 Star Wars: Rebels, in case you're unaware, is a Disney XD show that ties into the Star Wars films, following a small rebel cell as they help to form the wider Rebel Alliance.
 It's a really interesting and exciting series, and it also provides a crucial connection to the previous animated show Star Wars: The Clone Wars, by reintroducing fan fave characters like Ahsoka Tano and Darth Maul.

 One of the main mysteries of Star Wars: Rebels Season 2 was just how the Inquisitors kept finding Ezra, Kanan, and the others on their missions.
 There were many theories posited by fans — like whether there was a spy in the Rebel Alliance — but the answer is much simpler than that... and it solves one of the major mysteries in the entire saga.

 I spoke to Sam Witwer at Celebration, the actor who has portrayed Darth Maul ever since his return in The Clone Wars, and I asked him how Maul knew Ezra and the others would be visiting Malachor in the Rebels finale.
 This was his reply: